kuno/neco/deps/npm/doc/faq.md

 `npm link`

-## The package registry website.
-What is that exactly?

-See `npm help registry` for more info.

 ## What's up with the insecure channel warnings?

 As of this writing, node has problems uploading files over HTTPS.
 That